iliassaoufi/Plagiarism-Checker-web-app__React-JS-Laravel/README.md

 # Plagiarism-check-web-app__ReactJS-Laravel

-I developed REST APIs for a plagiarism software with PHP Laravel as backend.

-Built a front end web application using React JS also Desktop application using Electon JS, providing a user friendly interfaces to access and analyze plagiarism data and documents
+I developed REST APIs for a plagiarism software with PHP Laravel as backend, and I built a front-end web application using React JS also Desktop application using Electon JS, providing a user friendly interfaces to access and analyze plagiarism data and documents

 The complete documentation is coming soon